-Korea is another very interesting case, another example of the application of the successful Asian Formula.
-Korea did very well in imitating other countries, but the imitation took the legal form of improvement of a foreign product, rather than an illegal copy.
+The Republic of Korea is another very interesting case, another example of the application of the successful Asian Formula.
+The Republic of Korea did very well in imitating other countries, but the imitation took the legal form of improvement of a foreign product, rather than an illegal copy.